 - Amazon shipment

 Amazon finds the Andon cord concept as a practical approach to minimizing the faults in its customer service and improving quality.

 - If the representative finds this issue is repeating, he can pull the cord.
 Pulling the cord means he notifies the issue to the supervisor.
-After getting an alert from the representative, the website will immediately stop distributing that product until the problem is resolved.
+After getting an alert from the representative, the supervisor adjusts the website to stop distributing that product until the problem is resolved.

-- Then, the supervisor creates the Andon cord ticket and informs the issue of the product distributor by sending an email that includes the product ASIN and details about the product defect.
+- Then, the supervisor creates the Andon cord ticket and informs the product distributor about the issue by sending an email that includes the product ASIN and details about the product defect.

 - If the distributor fails to solve the problem, the website will remove that product from its product list.

 - Implementing this process helps pause the sales and deliveries before the defect reaches more consumers.